In this article, I will resolve some common questions within the community: Do Venus flytraps eat gnats? and, can they serve as gnat controllers?

 Venus flytraps eat gnats, but they won’t serve as a gnat controller.
 Also, remember that gnat at their larva stages can harm seedlings and young plants.
 So, make sure you are not exposing your more delicate plants to a gnat infestation.

 If you grow Venus flytraps or are interested in starting a new hobby, make sure you learn about the Venus flytrap requirements.
-This article is a good start: Complete Venus Flytrap Care InstructionsOpens in a new tab.
+This article is a good start: Complete Venus Flytrap Care Instructions

 Recommended Products for Carnivorous Plant Growing